 - A light yet warm jacket.
 I had the Firefly Hoody.

-- A good pair of walking shoes, and a pair of sandals or flip flops to rest your feet during the day.
+- A good pair of walking shoes and a pair of sandals or even better a pair flip flops to rest your feet during the day.

 - Eco-friendly toiletries and mosquito repellent